 - The management of parallelization, physical distribution and portability of the functions.

 - Simple procedures to add, modify or (re)use the functions by non-specialists

 GenoM generates the source code of components by using:

 - A generic template, common for all components.
 This guarantees that all components share the same consistent behaviour.
 The template itself is not part of GenoM, so that different template kind can be developped easily.

 - A formal description of the components interface.
 This description is based on a simple language using OMG IDL for data types definitions and a custom syntax for the description of a more detailed component model.

 The project is released under an open-source, BSD-like license.

-Developer: Alberto Dallolio, Alexandre Boeuf, Anthony Mallet, Antonio Franchi, Arnaud Degroote, Arthur Bit-Monnot, Aurélie Clodic, Burak Yuksel, Christelle Ecrepont, Christophe Reymann, Daniel Sidobre, Davide Bicego, Ellon Paiva Mendes, Florent Lamiraux, François Ingrand, Guilhem Saurel, Harmish Khambhaita, Hermes Tello Chavez, Joseph Mirabel, Jules Waldhart, Julia Cohen, Justin Carpentier, Jérôme Manhes, Kévin Desormeaux, Malik Ghallab, Marco Tognon, Markus Ryll, Matthieu Herrb, Michele Furci, Nicolas Mansard, Nicolas Staub, Olivier Stasse, Patrick Danes, Pierrick Koch, Quentin Labourey, Quentin Sable, Rohan Budhiraja, Sandra Devin, Simon Lacroix, Victor Arellano
+Developer: Alexandre Boeuf, Anthony Mallet, Antonio Franchi, Arnaud Degroote, Arthur Bit-Monnot, Aurélie Clodic, Burak Yuksel, Christelle Ecrepont, Christophe Reymann, Daniel Sidobre, Davide Bicego, Ellon Paiva Mendes, Florent Lamiraux, François Ingrand, Guilhem Saurel, Harmish Khambhaita, Hermes Tello Chavez, Joseph Mirabel, Jules Waldhart, Justin Carpentier, Jérôme Manhes, Kévin Desormeaux, Malik Ghallab, Marco Tognon, Markus Ryll, Matthieu Herrb, Michele Furci, Nicolas Mansard, Nicolas Staub, Olivier Stasse, Patrick Danes, Pierre Narvor, Pierrick Koch, Quentin Labourey, Quentin Sable, Rohan Budhiraja, Sandra Devin, Simon Lacroix, Victor Arellano